 This statue of St. Maurice in Magdeburg Cathedral dates from around 1240 and was probably made by the anonymous sculptor of the well-known Magdeburg Rider.
 The sculpted features of Maurice’s face and the coloring unambiguously identify him as a black man, but this is no demeaning caricature.
 This naturalistic, lifelike figure is an admirable warrior armed with his characteristic spear, which he once held in his right hand.
 In this statue, the earliest depiction of St. Maurice as a black man, we see an innovation in medieval depictions of blackness that challenged negative stereotypes and insisted instead on a Christian egalitarianism that transcended any color difference.

-It was in this context that St. Maurice became a black man, where previously he had been depicted as light-skinned.
-It is not clear whether the black St. Maurice statue was commissioned on Frederick’s orders, as Paul Kaplan suggests, or whether the Archbishop Albert II had commissioned the statue on his own initiative, as Gude Suckale-Redlefsen argues, but in any event the image of the black saint proved a powerful propaganda tool for the Hohenstaufen ruler.
+It was in this context that St. Maurice became a black man where he had previously been depicted as light-skinned, first in two passages from a Regensburg chronicle (ca. 1160) that described him as the commander of a troop of “black moors” and then in this statue.
+It is not clear whether the statue was commissioned on Frederick’s orders, as Paul Kaplan suggests, or whether the Archbishop Albert II had commissioned the statue on his own initiative, as Gude Suckale-Redlefsen argues, but in any event the image of the black saint proved a powerful propaganda tool for the Hohenstaufen ruler.
 As had been true for his father Henry VI, Frederick II understood that depictions of the variety of subjects in his cosmopolitan empire were useful for buttressing his authority.
 By depicting this paragon of Christian strength as a black man, Frederick highlighted the reach of both his faith and his political power, a useful propaganda tool against unruly nobles and recalcitrant church officials.

 The idea of using a black figure to evoke cosmopolitanism and Christian universalism was not particular to Maurice; beyond the introduction of black figures in heraldry it also inspired the tradition of the Three Kings and other black saints in other parts of the German lands.